unthoughts/unthoughts.github.io/_posts/2025-10-24-central-limit-theorem-via-entropy.md

 But... *why?*

-*Why* is there a limit distribution? *Why* is it independent of the distribution of the $X_i$?
+*Why* is there a limit distribution? *Why* is it independent of the distribution of the $$X_i$$?

-A first step toward some intuition is to examine the case of $X_i$ Bernoulli, i.e. (potentially biased) coin tosses.
+A first step toward some intuition is to examine the case of $$X_i$$ Bernoulli, i.e. (potentially biased) coin tosses.
 The [3Blue1Brown video](https://www.youtube.com/watch?v=zeJD6dqJ5lo&ab_channel=3Blue1Brown) features great Galton board simulations that hint at what's going on: for a ball to end up on the far left/right it must hit a long stream of heads/tails, which is less probable than a mixed stream (that would place it closer to the middle).
 There are more mixed streams and so the distributions are concentrated near the middle.
 Sufficiently thorough analysis of this example leads to the limit distribution, and is carried out by Jaynes in his immortal monograph, but we will not pursue it here.
 Instead, we will shift to the "information PoV".

 A second step toward some intuition, which points directly at Gaussians, is founded on the conjunction of two core principles:
 1. The Gaussian has a universal characterization in terms of differential entropy: in a formal sense, it has minimal structure relative to Lebesgue measure among all distributions with a fixed variance.